nextcloud/news/docs/externalapi/External-Api.md

 * **title**: Abitrary long text, item's title
 * **author**: Abitrary long text, name of the author/authors
 * **publishedAt**: String representing an ISO 8601 DateTime object, when the item was published
-* **updatedAt**: String representing an ISO 8601 DateTime object, when the item was updated
+* **lastModifiedAt**: String representing an ISO 8601 DateTime object, when the item was last modified
 * **enclosure**: An enclosure object or null if none is present
   * **mimeType**: Abitrary long text, the enclosures mime type
   * **url**: Abitrary long text, location of the enclosure